Efficient Random Sampling -- Parallel, Vectorized, Cache-Efficient, and Online

 \section{Abstract}

 We consider the problem of sampling $n$ numbers from the range $\{1,\ldots,N\}$ without replacement on modern architectures.
-The main result is a simple divide-and-conquer scheme that makes sequential algorithms more cache efficient and leads to a parallel algorithm running in expected time $\Oh{n/p+\log p}$ on $p$ processors.
-The amount of communication between the processors is very small and independent of the sample size.
-We also discuss modifications needed for load balancing, reservoir sampling, online sampling, sampling with replacement, Bernoulli sampling, and vectorization on SIMD units or GPUs.
+The main result is a simple divide-and-conquer scheme that makes sequential algorithms more cache efficient and leads to a parallel algorithm running in expected time $\Oh{n/p+\log p}$ on $p$ processors, i.e., scales to massively parallel machines even for moderate values of $n$.
+The amount of communication between the processors is very small (at most $\Oh{\log p}$) and independent of the sample size.
+We also discuss modifications needed for load balancing, online sampling, sampling with replacement, Bernoulli sampling, and vectorization on SIMD units or GPUs.